jesselawson/getting-started-with-rust/content/chapter3/2-return-a-string.md

 ```

 You are now witnessing the power of Rust's development toolchain: the integrated
-**borrow-checker**, Rust's smart compiler, which sees what you are doing, tells
+**borrow-checker**, Rust's smart compiler.
+My favorite part about this is how
-you what you're doing wrong, and *then suggests a way to fix it*.
-Though there
+it will not only tell you when you're doing something wrong, it also *suggests a
-is a lot of output here, I want you to focus your attention on three parts
+way to fix it*.

-specifically:
+Let's take a closer look at three parts of this output:

 * `warning: value assigned to 'the_version' is never read`.
 Here, Rust is
 telling us that we assigned a value to `the_version` but then never used it.